apache/libcloud/docs/upgrade_notes.rst

 * ``get_regions``, ``get_service_types`` and ``get_service_names`` methods on
   the ``OpenStackServiceCatalog`` class have been modified to always return the result in the same order (result values are sorted beforehand).

+For more information and examples, please refer to the `Libcloud now supports OpenStack Identity (Keystone) API v3`_ blog post.

 Libcloud 0.14.1
 ---------------